 Home loan lenders also need to verify the funds that you intend to use for a down payment.
 In case you’re a self-employed worker and use one account for both personal and business purposes, you will be advised to keep both of those accounts separate for the mortgage application process.
 It’s because if you use the business account for a down payment, lenders will have to look the cash flow of the business so that lenders can verify that using these funds will not hurt your business.
 It can be a long process, so separating those funds can help you avoid unnecessary paperwork.

 Whatever account you pick for the down payment, lenders will have to determine which funds can qualify to be used for your down payment.
 You’ll also be required to submit the last two months of bank statements of the account that you are planning to use for your down payment.
 If there are any significant deposits or transfers, you’ll be required to provide explanations for such transactions.
 If you have received any gifts from your friends and family for the down payment, you will need to submit letters verifying that those are genuine gifts and not loans.
 You also won’t be able to utilize any unsourceable funds (such as cash under the mattress).

 Suggestion: If you’re preparing to buy a house and for that planning to move around money, it would be best if you do it at least two months before applying for your mortgage.
 It will help you avoid questions from lenders, and you may want to use “seasoned funds” for your down payment.
 Seasoned funds are funds that have been in your bank account for the last 60 days.

 Here at Texas Trust Home Loans, we believe that mortgage should be within everyone’s reach, including self-employed individuals.
 Want to learn more about your options as being the self-employed borrower?
-Call us on (888) 971-1425 or (214) 245-3929.
-Our loan officers are always here to help you.
-Alternatively, you can visit our website www.texastrustloans.com for more information.
+For further information, please visit our website www.texastrustloans.com